xmos/lib_mic_array/doc/rst/src/overview.rst

 custom decimation behaviour etc. are likely to require customisation beyond the default model.

-At the core of ``lib_mic_array`` are several C++ class templates which are loosely coupled and intended to be easily overridden for modified behavior.
+At the core of ``lib_mic_array`` are several C++ class templates which are loosely coupled and intended to be easily overridden for modified behaviour.
 The mic array unit itself is an object made by the composition of several smaller components which perform well-defined roles (See :ref:`software_structure`).

-For example, modifying the mic array unit to use some mechanism other than a channel to move the audio frames out of the mic array is a matter of defining a small new class encapsulating just the modified transfer behavior, and then instantiating the mic array class template with the new class as the appropriate template parameter.
+For example, modifying the mic array unit to use some mechanism other than a channel to move the audio frames out of the mic array is a matter of defining a small new class encapsulating just the modified transfer behaviour, and then instantiating the mic array class template with the new class as the appropriate template parameter.